This post contains affiliate links.

 1. Catch a Show at Act 2 PV

-Puerto Vallarta is a huge gay tourist destination and with that comes theater – lots and lots of theater.
+Puerto Vallarta is a popular LGBT tourist destination and with that comes theater – lots and lots of theater.

 Act 2 PV is the most popular venue, with multiple shows on multiple stages every night.
 It’s a small, local set up with a big heart and before your visit to PV ends you’’re almost guaranteed to know someone who knows someone performing in the shows.